Pride of the Southland Band: History

-In 1961, Tennessee native W J Julian (1922-2015) was hired as an associate professor and director of the UT bands.
+In 1961, Tennessee native W J Julian (1922–2015) was hired as an associate professor and director of the UT bands.
 Under Julian's leadership the band grew in size, prestige, and reputation.
-The band was then removed from the ROTC department and placed under the Music Education Department.
-Julian designed the band’s black, orange, white, and creme-colored uniforms, which paid homage to the band’s military past and are still in use to this day.
-Some of the many traditions established under Julian's direction are: the band's signature "Big Orange Sound"; its pregame formations; forming the T for the team to run through; Rocky Top; and Circle Drills, a geometric and kaleidoscopic drill concept from which many drills were derived through his and his immediate successors' tenures.
+The band was removed from the ROTC department and placed under the Music Education Department.
+Julian designed the band’s navy blue, orange, white, and cream-colored uniforms, which paid homage to the band’s military past and are still in use.
+Some of the traditions established under Julian's direction are: the band's signature "Big Orange Sound"; its pregame formations; forming the T for the team to run through; playing Rocky Top; and Circle Drills, a geometric and kaleidoscopic drill concept from which many drills were derived during his and his immediate successors' tenures.
+Julian retired in 1993.

-Although Julian retired in 1993, the band still upholds the tradition of excellence he set.
-Besides representing the State of Tennessee in 13 presidential inaugurations, the band has appeared at the many bowl games the Vol football team has traveled to throughout the nation.
-Additionally, due to Julian's influence, the Pride is one of only two SEC bands with a strutting Big Ten-style drum major.
+The band has represented the state of Tennessee in 13 presidential inaugurations and at the many bowl games the Vol football team has traveled to.
+Due to Julian's influence, the Pride is one of only two SEC bands with a strutting Big Ten-style drum major.

 In March 2007, The Pride traveled to Dublin, Ireland, to play at various concerts and in the St. Patrick's Day Parade.

-Director of Bands Gary Sousa was removed from his post October 14, 2013, and placed on administrative leave by the university after a public confrontation with the UT Athletic Department.
-Donald Ryder was then appointed interim Director of Bands, and Michael Stewart was appointed interim Associate Director.
-On January 29, 2015 it was announced that Ryder would permanently serve as Director of Bands and W J Julian Professor of Music, and Stewart would permanently serve as Associate Director of Bands.
-On March 7, 2022, it was announced that Michael Stewart would assume the Director of Bands.
-He will begin in this role July 1, 2022.
+On October 14, 2013, university officials placed Director of Bands Gary Sousa on administrative leave and removed him from his post after a public confrontation with the UT Athletic Department.
+Donald Ryder was appointed interim Director of Bands, and Michael Stewart was appointed interim Associate Director.
+On January 29, 2015, it was announced that Ryder would serve as Director of Bands and W J Julian Professor of Music, and Stewart would serve as Associate Director of Bands.

+In March 2022, Donald Ryder retired from his position as Director of Bands, and Michael Stewart took his place as the new director of the Pride of the Southland, with Fuller Lyon serving as the Associate Director of Marching & Athletic Bands, and new hire John Zastoupil taking over the title of Director of Bands.

+In October 2023, the Pride of the Southland Band debuted a new logo and new uniforms.
+The uniforms maintained the overall look from the previous sixty-year-old "military-style" uniforms, but slightly updated for the modern age.
+The previous "Block T" on the back cape portion was updated to reflect the Power T that is used across the UT Campus.